BUILDING A RESUME FOR CYBERSECURITY

 - Bulleted descriptions of your accomplishments.
 Begin each one with a verb and concentrate on areas related to the position you are seeking.

 Tailor the descriptions of your experiences and duties so they highlight your results.
 Do not only describe what you did, describe the value of your work to the company, e.g., provided level one SOC support, or created technical documentation.
 Always note if you spearheaded a project or were asked to take on additional work beyond your regular role.
+Pay attention to the first word of each.
+Use power words to show your role (Led, Implemented, Established, Designed, Developed).
+Don’t over use the word, though – mix it up.

 Employers hiring in cyber security will scan your resume for examples of how you have applied security concepts.
 Have you done risk assessment for a company or developed a new software?
 List any relevant projects.
 Be sure to highlight leadership or creative experiences and any special projects you worked on or aided.